 Method 4 using Data Set 2C – LSP Using same methodology as SSP Method 1 (Appendix 1, Method 4).
-If LSP Shippers were to recalculate 1% of the Meter Points on the LSP AQ Warning Report i.e 535 Meter Points and the understatement of energy volumes was 13%, the volume of energy allocated against these Meter Points would increase by 64GWh (£1.71m).
+If LSP Shippers were to recalculate 1% of the Meter Points on the LSP AQ Warning Report i.e 529 Meter Points and the understatement of energy volumes was 13%, the volume of energy allocated against these Meter Points would increase by 17GWh (£456k).
 However it should be noted that while reconciliation will take place when meter readings are submitted for these Meter Points.
 SSP Shippers, through Reconciliation by Difference, will bear the financial risk of misallocation until such times as such reconciliation takes place.

 Reconciliations could result in a credit or debit being applied against the relevant LSP Shipper.
 Xoserve report that the large majority of reconciliations result in a credit to LSP Shippers.
 From a commercial perspective a Shipper is more likely to pursue the speedy resolution of reconciliation when it is of financial benefit to them (a credit) with any further outstanding reconciliations being permitted to timeout with the closure of settlement window (currently 4-5 year model).
-The Proposer is concerned that this is the current situation, with a prevalence of credits accruing to LSP Shippers through RbD and a large number of sites (33% of the market) where AQs are not updating year on year.
+The Proposer is concerned that this is the current situation, with a prevalence of credits accruing to LSP Shippers through RbD and a large number of sites where AQs are not updating year on year.

 Findings - Under deeming to LSP Shippers, with over deeming to SSP Shippers